Futari Escape

 Futari Escape (ふたりエスケープ, Futari Esukēpu) is a Japanese yuri manga written and illustrated by Shōichi Taguchi.
 It was serialized in Ichijinsha's Comic Yuri Hime from July 2020 to December 2022, and is licensed for an English-language release by Seven Seas Entertainment.
-A live-action television drama adaptation is set to premiere in October 2025.
+A live-action television drama adaptation aired from October to December 2025.

 Plot

-The series follows two young women, one a stressed-out manga artist and the other a total slacker, attempt to get away from the burdens of adult life.
-The pair, simply known as Senpai and Kouhai, spend their days having a good time when they are together, whether they are spending money on epic meals or dashing off on a day excursion instead of getting work done.
+The series follows two young female roommates, one an unemployed slacker and the other a stressed-out manga artist, who attempt to get away from the burdens of adult life.
+The pair, known as Senpai and Kouhai respectively, spend their days relaxing together, whether they are spending money on epic meals or going on day excursions instead of getting work done.